wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***What's your opinion of the talk session?
 Which of the talk that you like and why?***

 The talk sessions are, awesome.
 I've got knowledge about what is CREST, UST Global, etc which indeed, opened my mind about industry related stuffs.
+And the talk about agile, that's cool.

 ***What have you gained from this experience?***